InflectionPointNFT/Avastars-Contracts/poc/README.md

-# Avastars SVG Layering
+# Avastars SVG Layering POC

+## Proof of Concept
+This was our initial foray into the world of on-chain layered SVG.
+We just wanted to know if it would be possible, and if so, how we would go about it.
+The contracts were simple, and the unit tests simpler.
+In fact for the unit tests, we only combined a star and a circle into an SVG 'sandwich'.

+Beyond the POC expressed in the contracts and unit tests, we expanded our thinking about layering below.
+We had no artists on-board yet, so the art you see below is the best that I could come up with in 5 minutes to flesh out how an actual layered Avastar would actually be composed.
+We keep this POC folder in the project for posterity.
+What we actually developed is a bit different, but the basic concept is the same.

+-=Cliff>

 ## Baseline size
-The native size of an Avastar is ~~500x500~~ (1000x1000 now, but xamples below are built to a 500x500 size).
+The native size of an Avastar is ~~500x500~~ (1000x1000 now, but examples below are built to a 500x500 size).
 This is an arbitrary size obviously, since SVG scales, but we have to have a baseline so all the layers line up.

 ## Trait layers
 Each trait, such as hair, facial expression, hat, etc., will be chosen